-Satisfy your mind and body with a daily dose of restorative yoga.
+Satisfy your mind and body with a daily dose of Legs-Up-The-Wall pose.

-Most of us live busy lifestyles and it can be hard to slow down and allow ourselves time to rest.
-But, making time to rest can make a big difference in how we feel physically and mentally, and how we respond to stress.
-Rest and relaxation are essential for optimal function and performance, mental clarity, and creativity.
+Making time to rest can make a big difference in how we feel physically and mentally and how we respond to stress and show up in life.
+Rest and relaxation are essential for self-care and for optimal function and performance, mental clarity, and creativity.
 And ultimately, overall health and well-being.

 What are the benefits?

 1) promotes physical and mental relaxation and regulates blood pressure

 2) reduces swelling in the feet, ankles, legs

 4) stretches and eases tension in the hamstrings, inner thighs, pelvic floor, hips, back, and shoulders

 5) calms the nervous system and enhances mental clarity